jpontanares-ccn/CCN/docs/source/mri.rst

 - Add certified personnel to your lab/project

 **Visit this page for more information on managing your project on SIStat:**  https://www.sistat.ucla.edu/ccnsas/AboutCCNSAS.asp
+For any further questions, please contact Marlo Duran at mdduran@mednet.ucla.edu.

 .. image:: CCN_pmFlowChart.png